Wog Wog Experiment

 The dynamic matrix predicts species' responses

-The matrix is the human-made habitat, the pine plantation, surrounding the forest fragments.
-Over three decades of forest fragmentation, how a species responded to matrix habitat predicted its response in fragments.
-We found that if a species did well in the matrix, it also did well in fragments (compared to control habitat).
-The matrix influences a species' persistence in fragments by isolating a species (or not) and changing the abiotic conditions of fragments, especially at edges.
+The matrix is the “sea” of different habitat surrounding the forest fragments or “islands”.
+Over three decades, how a species responded to matrix habitat predicted its dynamics in fragments.
+We found that if a species did well in the matrix, it also did well in fragments.
+The matrix influences a species' persistence in forest islands by isolating a species (or not) and changing the abiotic conditions on the island, especially at edges.
 At Wog Wog, the matrix habitat is a pine tree crop, which is dynamic, so its impact on species changes over time as the pine crop grows from seedlings to mature trees.

 How beetle species composition changed over three decades.

-There was no reduction in biodiversity in the whole beetle community and carabid beetles in decade one and decade three.
+There was no reduction in the number of species in the whole beetle community and carabid beetles in decade one and decade three.

-There was no evidence of food web collapse or trophic downgrading from isotope studies of three generalist predators over three decades: Study 1.
-Study 2.
-Study 3.
+There was no evidence of food web collapse or trophic downgrading from isotope studies of three generalist predators over three decades.

 Why this work matters